jexia/semaphore/examples/grpc/README.md

-# go-micro gRPC
+# gRPC

-This example uses the `go-micro` gRPC implementation to allow maestro to call a simple greeting service.
+This example uses the gRPC implementation to allow maestro to call a simple greeting service.

 ## Getting started